rozza/mongo-scala-driver/docs/reference/content/getting-started/quick-tour-admin.md

 Collections in MongoDB are created automatically simply by inserted a document into it.
-Using the [`createCollection`]({{< apiref "org.mongodb.scala.MongoDatabase@createCollection(collectionName:String):org.mongodb.scala.Observable[org.mongodb.scala.Completed]">}}) method, you can also create a collection explicitly in order to to customize its configuration.
+Using the [`createCollection`]({{< apiref "org.mongodb.scala.MongoDatabase@createCollection(collectionName:String):org.mongodb.scala.Observable[org.mongodb.scala.Completed]">}}) method, you can also create a collection explicitly in order to customize its configuration.
 For example, to create a capped collection sized to 1 megabyte:

 ```scala
 database.createCollection("cappedCollection",